Digging Up the Details on Zoom Video Communications, Inc. (ZM)

-On Thursday, shares of Zoom Video Communications, Inc. (NASDAQ:ZM) marked $150.26 per share versus a previous $151.56 closing price.
-With having a -0.86% loss, an insight into the fundamental values of Zoom Video Communications, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-ZM showed a rise of 120.84% within its YTD performance, with highs and lows between $59.94 – $164.94 during the period of 52 weeks, compared to the simple moving average of 70.92% in the period of the last 200 days.
+On Wednesday, shares of Zoom Video Communications, Inc. (NASDAQ:ZM) marked $150.25 per share versus a previous $143.27 closing price.
+With having a 4.87% gain, an insight into the fundamental values of Zoom Video Communications, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+ZM showed a rise of 120.83% within its YTD performance, with highs and lows between $59.94 – $164.94 during the period of 52 weeks, compared to the simple moving average of 68.62% in the period of the last 200 days.

 BTIG Research equity researchers changed the status of Zoom Video Communications, Inc. (NASDAQ: ZM) shares to a “Neutral” rating in the report published on April 16th, 2020.
 Other analysts, including Cantor Fitzgerald, also published their reports on ZM shares.
 Cantor Fitzgerald repeated the rating from the previous report, marking ZM under “Overweight” rating, in the report published on April 14th, 2020.
 Additionally, ZM shares got another “Underperform” rating from Credit Suisse, setting a target price of $105 on the company’s shares, according to the report published in April 6th, 2020.
 On April 1st, 2020, DA Davidson Initiated an Neutral rating and increased its price target to $150.
 On the other hand, Needham Initiated the “Buy” rating for ZM shares, as published in the report on March 17th, 2020.
 Wells Fargo seems to be going bullish on the price of ZM shares, based on the price prediction for ZM, indicating that the shares will jump from $70 to $90, giving the shares “Equal Weight” rating based on their report from March 5th, 2020.
 Another “Buy” rating came from Rosenblatt, providing a prediction for $90 price target according to the report published in March 5th, 2020.